LorenzoBettini/packtpub-xtext-book-2nd-examples/docs/XTEXTVERSIONCHANGES.md

 PLEASE, make sure to read all the required changes in the reverse order, e.g., first apply the changes from Xtext 2.10.0 to Xtext 2.11.0, then the changes from Xtext 2.11.0 to Xtext 2.12.0, etc.

+## Xtext 2.13.0

+The plugin.xml_gen will contain additional parts, so make sure you merge such parts with the plugin.xml.

 ## Xtext 2.12.0

 ### UI Testing